-Compliance with these Acts, as well as with DOE Order 450.1 was accomplished through the NEPA review process that included an evaluation of all proposed land-disturbing projects in 2017 to assess any potential impacts on historic resources.
-No compliance issues were identified in 2017.
+Compliance with these Acts, as well as with DOE Order 450.1 was accomplished through the NEPA review process that included an evaluation of all proposed land-disturbing projects in 2018 to assess any potential impacts on historic resources.
+No compliance issues were identified in 2018; however, vandalism in 2018 resulted in the damage of grave stones at the Pioneer Cemetery.
+Repairs were made to the cemetery and a report was developed and filed with the Illinois Historic Preservation Office in 2018.
 Fermilab follows a site-specific, DOE required Cultural Resources Management Plan (CRMP), following guidelines outlined in DOE Publication DOE/EH-0501.
 The CRMP assures continued compliance with the above listed Acts by providing a comprehensive overview for the locations and status of all cultural resources within the Fermilab site boundaries thereby facilitating future NEPA reviews.

 Annually, a questionnaire on Federal archaeological activities is requested by the Department of the Interior.
-Fermilab submitted its responses in February of 2017.
+Fermilab submitted its responses in February of 2018.